jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 You have successfully setup notifications for Alex Wilber whenever emergency calls are made.

-## Exercise 4: Configure Voice Policies
+## Exercise 4: Configure voice policies

 ### Exercise Duration